A Graphical Transformation for Belief Propagation: Maximum Weight Matchings and Odd-Sized Cycles: Introduction

+To resolve this issue, we propose a novel graph transformation applied to C-GM and show that the `modified' max-product BP converges to the MWM assignment as long as C-LP is tight.
+For the guarantee, the only restriction placed on C-GM is that the set of cycle constraints remains non-intersecting (in edges).

+In other words, we design a new GM, say C-GM$^{\prime}$, via a certain graphical transformation of C-GM, i.e., collapsing odd cycles into new vertices and defining new weights on the contracted graph, so that the BP algorithm on C-GM$^{\prime}$ converges to MAP under the tightness of C-LP.
+It is important to emphasize that the MAP assignments of C-GM and C-GM$^{\prime}$ are in one-to-one correspondence.
+This clever graphical transformation allows us to use the computational tree technique similar to \cite{11SMW} (but our case is much more complex) for guaranteeing the BP performance over C-GM$^{\prime}$, which is impossible under C-GM.

-Our theoretical result naturally guides a cutting-plane method suggesting a sequential and adaptive design of GMs using respective BPs.
+In summary, we construct a novel GM so that the corresponding max-product BP on it converges to the MWM assignment {in polynomial-time} as long as the MWM-LP relaxation with cycle constraints is tight.
+Furthermore, we prove that the MWM-LP relaxation has half-integral solutions in general.
+Combining these theoretical results naturally guides a cutting-plane method suggesting a sequential and adaptive design of GMs using respective BPs.
 We use the output of BP to identify odd-sized cycle constraints - ``cuts'' - to add to the MWM-LP, construct a new GM using our graphical transformation, run BP and repeat.
-We evaluate this heuristic approach empirically and show that its performance is close to the traditional cutting-plane approach employing LP solvers rather than BP, i.e., BP is as powerful as an LP solver.
-Finally, we note that the DT condition may neither be sufficient nor necessary for BP to work.
-It was necessary, however, to provide theoretical guarantees for the special class of GMs considered.
-We believe that our success in crafting a graphical transformation will offer useful insight into the design and analysis of BP algorithms on a wider class of MAP inference problems.
+We evaluate this heuristic approach empirically and show that its performance is close to the traditional cutting-plane approach employing LP solvers rather than BP, i.e., the distributed BP is as powerful as the LP solver admitting only global implementation.
+To our knowledge, our result is the first one to suggest how to ``fix" BP via a graph transformation so that it works properly, i.e., succeeds in recovering the desired LP solution.
+We believe that our success in crafting a graphical transformation will offer useful insights into the design and analysis of BP algorithms on a wider class of MAP inference problems.